 The University of Advancing Technology believes that it is important for employees to take annual vacations and it is sometimes necessary for employees to take time off for personal illness, death in the immediate family or personal business that cannot be taken care of outside normal working hours.
 We expect employees to be sensitive to when they can take time off and request time off when appropriate for their jobs and the University and not to the detriment of their work performance.

 Each full-time University of Advancing Technology employee earns 4 hours of personal time per month based upon the number of hours they work per week and their hire date for a maximum of six days during each of the employee's anniversary years.
 Full-time in this case, represents salaried employees working 30 hours per week or more.
 Personal time can be used as sick time or personal time.

-If the employee does not use their personal time during their anniversary year, the time will roll over to the next year.
+If a full-time employee does not use their personal time during their anniversary year, the time will roll over to the next year.
 Total personal time may only accrue up to 4 weeks or 160 hours and will not be paid out to the employee upon termination.
 Part-time employees may only accrue 42 hours of personal time and time will not roll over.

 Full time employees will utilize personal time in 4 hours or whole day increments only.
 If the employee uses personal days prior to earning them, the employee's personal day balance will be allowed to go negative if approved by their manager and OD.
 Therefore, if the employee is terminated or resigns prior to earning the days already taken, the employee will be docked for the earned portion on his/her final pay.

 Vacation time is based on the employee's full time start year and does not roll over each year but instead restarts on January 1st of each year.
 In January of each year, employee vacation accruals will be determined by employee tenure.